SMCallan/SMCallan/README.md

 ![SQLite](https://img.shields.io/badge/SQLite-003B57?style=for-the-badge&logo=sqlite&logoColor=white)

 #### ⚙️ The Data Engine & Deliverables
-How the system delivers high-signal intelligence:
+How the customisable system delivers high-signal intelligence:

-* **📥 Ingest:** Daily GitHub Actions trigger a Python pipeline to scrape 500+ roles from Adzuna & Reed APIs.
+* **📥 Configurable Ingest:** Daily GitHub Actions trigger a Python pipeline to scrape targeted roles from Adzuna & Reed APIs.
+The extraction parameters can be rapidly adjusted to track emerging threat-intel roles or niche software stacks.
-* **🧹 Process:** Regex-based cleaning handles complex data formats (like trailing decimals) and normalizes records for a Cloudflare D1 (SQLite) backend.
+* **🧹 Process & Sanitize:** Regex-based cleaning handles complex data anomalies (like unstructured salary bands and trailing decimals) to normalize records for the Cloudflare D1 (SQLite) backend.
-* **📊 Analyze:** A custom Cloudflare Worker API performs on-the-fly financial modeling—separating **Contract Day Rates** from **Permanent Salaries** to provide accurate market averages across the entire 14-day dataset.
+* **📊 Dynamic Analysis:** A custom Cloudflare Worker API performs on-the-fly financial modeling.
+It is currently programmed to separate **Contract Day Rates** from **Permanent Salaries**, demonstrating how the engine extracts accurate market averages from noisy datasets.
 * **🎨 Experience:** A Vite + React frontend designed with a **"Trust & Clarity"** palette, specifically optimized for neurodivergent accessibility (ADHD, ASD, and Dyslexia-friendly chunking).
-* **⚡ Edge-Powered:** Real-time search and smart pagination handled at the edge for sub-100ms response times.
+* **⚡ Edge-Powered:** Real-time search, dynamic filtering, and smart pagination are handled entirely at the edge for sub-100ms response times.

 ---